-- Effects of Positive Drug and/or Alcohol Testing Results - a.
-Any employee who receives a verified positive drug test shall be terminated. - b.
+- 1. Effects of Positive Drug and/or Alcohol Testing Results - a.
+Any legal sanctions in Montana can range from misdemeanors involving up to six months in jail and/or up to a \$500 fine, to felonies involving up to 20 years in prison and/or up to a \$50,000 fine. - b.
 Any employee receiving a verified positive test for alcohol, or for legally obtained but illegally used drugs (e.g., prescription medication or over-the-counter medication) shall be subject to disciplinary action up to and including discharge.
-The severity of the action chosen will depend on the circumstances of each case. - Administrative Referral If an employee tests positive for drugs and/or alcohol and is not terminated: - a.
+The severity of the action chosen will depend on the circumstances of each case. - 2.
+Administrative Referral If an employee tests positive for drugs and/or alcohol and is not terminated: - a.
 The employee will be required to meet with a substance abuse professional (SAP) who will evaluate the employee and make recommendations concerning education, rehabilitation, follow-up testing, and aftercare. - b.
-As a condition of continued employment, the employee will be required to complete any SAP-recommended rehabilitation: - 1) The cost of the SAP and rehabilitation will be the responsibility of the employee. - 2) The employee may be allowed to use accrued leave (sick leave followed by vacation leave) to complete rehabilitation until such leave is exhausted, at which time the employee may be allowed to go on unpaid leave.
-These employees will not be eligible for donated sick leave. - 3) The employee must have a negative drug test result and/or an alcohol test with a blood alcohol concentration of less than 0.02 before resuming performance of safety-sensitive duties. - 4) The employee shall be subject to a re-entry agreement, including follow up testing. - c.
+As a condition of continued employment, the employee will be required to complete any SAP-recommended rehabilitation: - 1) The cost of the SAP and rehabilitation will be the responsibility of the employee. - 2) The employee may be allowed to use accrued leave (sick leave followed by vacation leave) to complete rehabilitation until such leave is exhausted, at which time the employee may be allowed to go on unpaid leave. - 3) The employee must have a negative drug test result and/or an alcohol test with a blood alcohol concentration of less than 0.02 before resuming performance of safety-sensitive duties. - 4) The employee shall be subject to a re-entry agreement, including follow-up testing. - c.
 The City may initiate action to terminate the employee for refusing or failing to comply with the SAP-designated treatment program and/or for further policy violations.